 The relationship between crime and loneliness has been examined, both objectively and subjectively, and it was found that crime does not correlate with loneliness (Timmermans et al., 2021; Yang & Xiang, 2021).
 In contrast to crime, six studies found that safety does have a negative influence on loneliness (Dahlberg et al., 2022; Domènech-Abella et al., 2021; En Wee et al., 2019; Kemperman et al., 2019; Mao et al., 2022; X. Yu et al., 2021).
 So, people tend to feel less lonely when they believe their neighborhood or community to be safe.
-This can be explained by the fact that reduced safety often results in less social interaction, which in turn, can lead to feelings of loneliness (X. Yu et al., 2021).
+This can be explained by the fact that reduced safety often results in less social interaction, which in turn, can lead to feelings of loneliness.
+Additionally, it was found that the perceived physical disorder has a positive relation with loneliness (X. Yu et al., 2021).
 This implies that, for instance, if vandalism rises, loneliness rises as well.
 This seems consistent with the findings of with En Wee et al. (2019), who found that when people view their neighborhood as more disadvantaged, they feel lonelier.